flancian/garden/open letter to maitreya.md

 - an [[open letter]].

-Thank you, [[Buddha]], for being in our past -- which became our present.
+Thank you, [[Buddha]], for being in our past -- which begat our present.

 Thank you, [[Maitreya]], for being in our future -- which is potentially our present.